AlexTMjugador/Rust-CUDA-quickstart/README.md

 a set of crates with ergonomic Rust APIs for CUDA kernel development.

-However, Rust-CUDA has been unmaintained for more than two years at the time of this writing, and is no indication of that changing soon.
+However, Rust-CUDA has been unmaintained for more than two years at the time of this writing, and there is no indication of that changing soon.
 This is a great problem, because Rust-CUDA is coupled with specific CUDA and nightly Rust versions that date back to 2021 and are starting to show their age in the form of increased incompatibilities with updated execution environments.
 Currently,